Skip to Content

 Gold Prospecting Law in Arizona

-These laws are in place to ensure that gold prospecting activities are conducted responsibly and do not cause harm to the environment or infringe on the rights of private property owners.
+These laws are in place to ensure that gold prospecting activities are carried out responsibly and do not harm the environment or violate the rights of private property owners.

 Mining Law Basics